How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 How to Tackle TITA Questions in CAT 2025?

-TITA was introduced, for the first time, in 2015.
+TITA was introduced in 2015.
 In TITA, candidates will have to answer them directly by typing on the screen.
-Candidates must perform excellently in the TITA questions to score well and convert to their desired IIM.
-Common Admission Test is considered to be the most difficult exam due to the sectional time limit, level of questions asked, etc. Candidates should keep the time in mind while solving Non-MCQ or TITA questions as there is limited time for each section.
+Candidates must perform excellently in the TITA questions to score well and secure a place at their desired IIM.
+The Common Admission Test 2025 is considered the most challenging exam due to its sectional time limit and the level of questions asked.
+Candidates should keep the time in mind while solving Non-MCQ or TITA questions, as there is limited time for each section.

 Globsyn Business School PGDM Admissions 2025